ianxm/tracker/README.markdown

     - pullups     1 occurrence  from 2012-02-25 to 2012-02-25 (   1 day )
     - watchedtv   5 occurrences from 2012-02-10 to 2012-02-15 (   6 days)

-the 'info' command lists all metrics stored in the repo and gives their date ranges.
+the `info` command lists all metrics stored in the repo and gives their date ranges.

     > tracker streaks watchedtv